Aliasing in Near-Field Array Ambiguity Functions: a Spatial Frequency-Domain Framework

 Besides its theoretical reach, the sufficient condition of Theorem~\ref{thm:lam2} can be impractical to effectively design \glspl{xla}.
 By extending the array dimensions while increasing carrier frequencies, engineers face physical constraints that prevent meeting a half-wavelength spacing in some applications~\cite{lu_tutorial_2024, rodrigues_low_2020, lu_how_2021}.
 This further motivates the role of our framework, focused on deriving aliasing-safe operating domains, given $\paramspacing>\sourcewavelen/2$.

 While finding practical expressions for the \glspl{afr} is sometimes challenging, we can bound it by another one that is easier to compute.
-This principle, which we exploit in Section~\ref{sec:ula}, is formalized by Properties~\ref{thm:inclusion-i} and~\ref{thm:inclusion-ii}.
+This principle, which we exploit in the next sections, is formalized by Properties~\ref{thm:inclusion-i} and~\ref{thm:inclusion-ii}.

 \begin{property}[Inclusion principle I] Two arrays resulting from the sampling of $\paramdomain$ with respective sampling steps $\paramspacing_1 \leq \paramspacing_2$ yield respective \glspl{afr}, $\afr_1(\sourceloc)$ and $\afr_2(\sourceloc)$ that satisfy